makerdao/dss-allocator/README.md

 A global permissions registry, inspired by [ds-roles](https://github.com/dapphub/ds-roles).

 - Allows AllocatorDaos to list operators to manage AllocatorVaults, funnels and conduits in a per-action resolution.
-- Warded by the Pause Proxy, which needs to add a new AllocatorDao once one is onboarded.
+- Warded by the Pause Proxy, which needs to add a new AllocatorDAO once one is onboarded.

 ### AllocatorRegistry

-A registry where each AllocatorDao’s AllocatorBuffer address is listed.
+A registry where each AllocatorDAO’s AllocatorBuffer address is listed.

 ### Swapper